 In coaching and counselling, integration brings together lost, suppressed or disavowed aspects of our psyche.
 It is putting the pieces back together so that we may no longer feel fragmented or disjointed but whole, complete, and, ultimately, healed from within.

 When our self-esteem is in tatters, it can feel like we have a dozen people in our heads.
 The inner child cries out for attention and praise.
 The angry adult spews forth venom on an unjust world.
 The optimist preaches that all is possible if only we believe.
 The pessimist claims that despite our best efforts, everything ends up disappointing.
 The sad and melancholy recluse wants only to stay in bed and hide under the covers.
 With so many aspects jostling for position, it’s easy to lose focus and clarity.
 Which voices do we acknowledge, and which do we ignore?
-Life is filled with conflict and indecision for the person with low self-esteem.
+Life is filled with conflict and indecision for a person with low self-esteem.

 That may sound a bit like multiple personality disorder, but it’s the natural result of allowing certain aspects of our personality to be expressed while others are suppressed.
 Carl Jung, considered the father of modern psychotherapy, coined the term “the shadow” to describe this unconscious repository of one’s unacceptable impulses and characteristics.
 The intolerable aspects of ourselves are shoved out of our awareness and into the shadow.